adouz/adouz/README.md

 <br/>
 full stack Developer at <a href="https://github.com/broadseg" target="_blank">BroadSeg</a>.
 <br/>
-ceo of starting a side projects and never finishing it.
+ceo of starting a project and never finishing it.
 </samp>
 </h5>